Abdelrahman-Shawky/User-Authentication-System/README.md

 # User-Authentication-System
-A web application for user authentication, built with Node.js, and Express on the backend, and EJS templating engine on the frontend.
+A web application for user authentication, built with Node.js, Express, and MongoDB with Mongoose ODM on the backend, and EJS templating engine on the frontend.
 The application uses JSON Web Tokens (JWT) to maintain user sessions and verify users.

 ## Features
 - User registration and login with secure password hashing and salt generation